wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 Audit log retention policies can be created using the Security & Compliance Center PowerShell.

-1. Connect to Office 365 Security & Compliance PowerShell.
+1. Connect to Security & Compliance PowerShell.
 2. Run the PowerShell command which will create an audit log retention policy.
 The sample provided uses the settings below.

     `New-UnifiedAuditLogRetentionPolicy -Name "Microsoft Teams Audit Policy" -Description "Six-month retention policy for all Microsoft Teams activities" -RecordTypes MicrosoftTeams -RetentionDuration SixMonths -Priority 10`